Stochastic differential equations for infinite particle systems of jump type with long range interactions: Statement of results

-These two assumption mean $\P_\xi(W_{\rm Nex})=1$ for q.e. $\xi$, which implies the labeled process $(\X, \mathbb{P}_{\xi})$ can be constructed for q.e. $\xi$.
-From the construction above, $\X$ is not a Dirichlet process of $\Xi$.
-(See for instace \cite{Fol81} for the definition of Dirichlet processes.)
-We give another representation of $\X=\{X^j\}$ as a Dirichlet process of the process $\{(\X^{[\k]}, \Xi^{[\k]})\}_{\k\in\N}$ defined below along the argument in Osada \cite{o.tp}.
+3mm Condition \As[SIN] implies that the labeled process $(\X, \mathbb{P}_{\xi})$ can be constructed for q.e. $\xi$.
+From the construction above, $\X$ is not a Dirichlet process of $\Xi$ (see, e.g., \cite{Fol81} for the definition of Dirichlet processes.)
+We present another representation of $\X=(X^j)_{j \in \N}$ as a Dirichlet process of the process $\{(\X^{[\k]}, \Xi^{[\k]})\}_{\k\in\N}$ defined below following the argument used by Osada \cite{o.tp}.